Facilities Management as a Strategic Contributor: Move to the Cloud

 Move Your Systems to the Cloud

-Managing facilities using on-premise systems requires internal IT hardware, software, and support, which translates into more costs and more assets and people to manage.
+Managing facilities using on-premise systems requires internal IT hardware, software, and support, which translates into more cost, as well as more assets and people to manage.
 Today, an increasing number of facilities and asset management software solutions are available in the “cloud” as Software as a Service (SaaS) solutions.

-Gartner defines the cloud as “a style of computing where scalable and elastic IT-related capabilities are provided as a service to external customers”.
-This means that the client can access the software from any internet-enabled device; cloud systems are essentially websites for storing and processing data.
-Cloud software ranges from simple offerings, like web-based email utilities, online shopping carts, and document storage, to more sophisticated products like maintenance management systems, financial systems, and even cloud-based enterprise resource planning systems.
+Gartner defines the cloud as “a style of computing where scalable and elastic IT-related capabilities are provided as a service to external customers."
+This means that the client can access the software from any internet-enabled device, as cloud systems are essentially websites for storing and processing data.
+Cloud software ranges from simple offerings, like web-based email utilities, online shopping carts, and document storage, to more sophisticated products like maintenance management systems, financial systems and even cloud-based enterprise resource planning systems.

 The SaaS model offers two key advantages: